-The Bond Act, which has been approved by the requisite three-fifths vote of each house of the General Assembly, authorizes the issuance of multiple capital and special purpose GO Bonds in the aggregate amount of \$78,256,839,969, excluding GO Bonds issued for refunding purposes.
+The Bond Act, which has been approved by the requisite three-fifths vote of each house of the General Assembly, authorizes the issuance of multiple capital and special purpose GO Bonds in the aggregate amount of \$79,256,839,969, excluding GO Bonds issued for refunding purposes.
 The State's authorization to issue GO Bonds was substantially increased during Fiscal Year 2019 as a result of the enactment of the State's Rebuild Illinois capital plan.
-See SECTION 2-RECENT FINANCIAL History-REBUILD ILLINOIS CAPITAL PLAN" herein.
+See SECTION 2-RECENT FINANCIAL HISTORY-REBUILD ILLINOIS CAPITAL PLAN" in this Part III.